-We are no longer accepting applications for the Fall 2019 Metadata Internship.
-We will begin accepting applications for the Summer 2020 Metadata and Digitization Internship in March 2020.
+We are no longer accepting applications for the Summer or Fall 2020 Metadata Internships.

 Our goal is to provide undergraduate and graduate students with a meaningful and realistic work experience that will be beneficial to both students and our organization.
 We have opportunities for students in a variety of disciplines including archival science, library science, social sciences, and humanities.
 On average, interns work approximately 10-25 hours a week during our normal business hours, which are Monday through Friday, 8:30 am to 3:30 pm.
 All interns complete a Volunteer and Intern Application and when accepted, undergo a thorough background check.
 All interns must be American citizens.